gethinode/docs/content/en/docs/latest/components/abbr.md

 ---
 author: Mark Dumay
 title: Abbr
-date: 2023-12-29
+date: 2025-01-16
-description: Use the abbr shortcode to show the long form of an abbrevitation.
+description: Use the abbr shortcode to show the long form of an abbreviation.
 layout: docs
 icon: fas question
 tags: component